 Because being a Christian is more than just saying a prayer, reading some bible verses and being baptized.
 You have to really mean it.
 And I didn’t.
 I did it to make my mom happy.
 She didn’t seem to like me, and I desperately wanted her to.

 You see, when you come to Christ, you come on His terms, not your own.

 Sadly, if I would have died before I truly gave my life to the Lord four years ago, I would have been wrong.
 Don’t be wrong, okay?
 Many are fooled just like I was, but the Bible is true, and it says FEW find the path.
 This doesn’t really match up with 80%.
 Few is not the majority.

-Below are a few ways to know for sure if you’re saved or not:
+Below are a few questions to consider that act as a self-test to know for sure if you’re saved or not:

 2. Do you WANT to obey Him?

 3. Do your good works prove your heart’s attitude?